cesarParra/apexdocs/docs/Sample-Classes/SampleClass.md

 `NAMESPACEACCESSIBLE`

 Constructs a SampleClass without any arguments.
+This relates to [SampleInterface](/Sample-Interfaces/SampleInterface.md)

 #### Throws
 |Exception|Description|